Euro Summer Sale Summer Sale 20% OFF France & UK 20% OFF France & UK Send-OFF

 First month’s rent: $1,100 CAD

-Since you will be using Canadian dollars to pay for your first month’s rent, the exchange rate won’t be in your favour.
+Since you will be using Canadian dollars to pay for your first month’s rent, the exchange rate will not be in your favor.
 Once you start making money in British Pounds though you will be smooth sailing!
-For your first month’s rent, let’s assume you are living with roommates in London (the most expensive city in the UK) and spend about $1,100 CAD on rent.

 Security deposit: $700 CAD

-When moving into a new place in the UK you are required to pay a security deposit.
-This is also required in Canada.
-However, in Canada, we are used to paying a security deposit equal to half a month’s rent.
 In the UK, the security deposit – which they call a bond – is often closer to a full month’s rent (sometimes more if they know you are from abroad).
-However, it’s usually just under the first month’s rent so we will estimate about $700 CAD.
+However, it is usually just under the first month’s rent so we will estimate about $700 CAD.

 If you are moving out of a place in Canada, you can apply your Canadian security deposit amount to your UK security deposit.
-Remember, you should receive this money back when you move out – as long as you don’t incur any damages to the property.
+Remember, you should receive this money back when you move out – as long as you don’t incur any damage to the property.

 Living expenses: $500 CAD